riot/riot.github.io/compiler.md

 ## In-browser compilation

-The `riot+compiler.js` bundle lets you compile and execute Riot tags directly in your browser for quick prototypes and tests.
+The `riot+compiler.js` (~90kb Gzip) bundle lets you compile and execute Riot tags directly in your browser.
 You can load Riot tags into your browser by setting a `type="riot"` attribute on your script tags.
 For example: